goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

 - your plugin does not have a hard dependency on any plugin that violates the Plugin Guidelines

-If you are not sure about whether or not your plugin will be allowed, _please_ contact us before you start work on it.
+If you are not sure whether your plugin will be allowed, _please_ contact us before you start work on it.
 We don't want to have to turn you down after you've already done the work!

 Plugins that violate these rules will not be accepted into the Dalamud plugin repository, and you will not receive support from the Dalamud community.